Generic Name: levonorgestrel

 What if I become pregnant while using Liletta?

 Call your healthcare provider right away if you think you are pregnant.
+If possible, also do a urine pregnancy test.
 If you get pregnant while using Liletta, you may have an ectopic pregnancy.
 This means that the pregnancy is not in the uterus.
-Unusual vaginal bleeding or abdominal pain may be a sign of ectopic pregnancy.
+Unusual vaginal bleeding or abdominal pain especially with missed periods may be a sign of ectopic pregnancy.

 If you continue your pregnancy, see your healthcare provider regularly.
 Call your healthcare provider right away if you get flu-like symptoms, fever, chills, cramping, pain, bleeding, vaginal discharge, or fluid leaking from your vagina.
 These may be signs of infection.